jimrothstein/docs/misc_files/006_history_notes.md

 did not declare emergency.
 Bernstein's parents of (Berstein/Woodruff) receieved phone calls.

+##  Watergate
+REF:  book Goliath
+1972 - Watergate babies, young, `liberal`, college-educated and definitely anti-war.
+Replace old man, Wright Patman (D-TX), 1928-1972, who believed in preventing monopoly power.
+He was last of generation like Brandeis who oppposed bigness, concentrated power (though may be different reasons).
+In 1930s, he passed law to prevent A&P, chain store, from offering various discounts, rebaits that made mom&pop difficult to compete against.
+He had no problem with "efficiency", or that mom&pop could offer better service.
+He opposed concentrated power to UNFAIRLY change playing field.
+That was "fair trade" meant in 1930s.

+Both Hofstader and Galbrieth praised big business!
+H- argued American triumph & prosperity due to big corporations.
+G- did not focus on `class struggle`, is that Liberal means?

+A&P law become symbol of opposition to gov't. : deas of Limiting big business persisted to 1960s (by mostly old men).
+Began change in Democrat Party away from working people, fairness, economic issues.

 ## SCOTUS
     - Did you know this ???
 From SCOTUS oral arugment ....   "political promises"    are not contracts, not enforceable,  not legal justification to